 A private company must give a minimum notice of 14 days of a general meeting.
-A public company must give a minimum of 21 days notice of its AGM unless the company's articles specify a longer period of notice.
+A public company must give a minimum of 21 days notice of its Annual General Meeing unless the company’s articles specify a longer period of notice.
 A company may call a general meeting at shorter notice, with a majority of 90% of the voting rights in the case of a private company and 95% in the case of a public company.
-This does not apply to AGMs of a public company, where all members must agree.
-Notices for public companies' AGMs must state that the meeting is an AGM.
+This does not apply to Annual General Meetings of a public limited company, where all members must agree.
+Notices for public limited company’ Annual General Meeting must state that the meeting is an AGM.

 Companies may give notice of a meeting:

 - a combination of any of the above.

 The notice must state the time, date and location of the meeting and any resolutions to be agreed.